appodeal/cordova-plugin/README.md

 ####For iOS:

 + Mac OS based workstation
-+ Cocoa pods installed on your Mac [this](https://guides.cocoapods.org/using/getting-started.html) guide to install it)
++ Cocoa pods installed on your Mac (follow [this](https://guides.cocoapods.org/using/getting-started.html) guide to install it)
 + XCode environment

 ####For Android: